A faculty member at Assumption University demonstrates material in a lab to students.

 Engage with Assumption’s outstanding science programs and strong liberal arts curriculum that prepare you for the rigors of additional study and a successful career in the clinical health professions.

-The major in Pre‐Clinical Health Science is designed to prepare students for graduate study in one of the many clinical health professions, such as medicine, dentistry, veterinary medicine, physician assistant, and optometry.
+The major in Pre-Clinical Health Science is designed to prepare students for graduate study in one of the many clinical health professions, including, but not limited to, medicine, dentistry, veterinary medicine, physician assistant studies, pharmacy and optometry.
 This interdisciplinary major provides the student with a strong background in the biological and physical sciences and the health sciences.
-You also will develop the observation, analysis, and communication skills, and personal moral compass you’ll need for professional success.

 Program Contact